 Medically necessary devices are considered a medical expense and may not exceed $30,000 in combination with other medical expenses.

-The Board initially approves 3 sessions for each person approved for therapy.
+The Board initially approves 3 assessment sessions for each person approved for therapy.

-After 3 sessions the Board requires a treatment plan for on-going visits.
-We will work directly with your counselor to get a treatment plan.
+After 3 assessment sessions the Board requires a treatment plan for on-going visits.
+We will work directly with your therapist to get a treatment plan.

-You may choose to see a state licensed counselor.
-In some circumstances you may see a therapist with a Master’s degree who is supervised by a licensed counselor.
-Not all counselors are willing to accept our rate of pay or are willing to complete our required paperwork.
-Please ask your counselor if they are willing to work with CVC and if they accept our rate of pay as full payment.
+You may choose to see a state licensed therapist.
+In some circumstances you may see a therapist with a master’s degree who is supervised by a licensed therapist.
+Not all therapists are willing to accept our rate of pay or are willing to complete our required paperwork.
+Please ask your therapist if they are willing to work with CVC and if they accept our rate of pay as full payment.

-Please call if you would like assistance locating a CVC friendly counselor.
+Please call if you would like assistance locating a CVC friendly therapist.

-A primary victim could receive up to $6,580.00 in counseling funds.
-The Board will approve funds in stages.
+A primary victim could receive up to $6,580.00 for therapy.
+The Board will approve the allocation of funds in multiple phases.

 A secondary victim (family members to the primary victim and witnesses) could receive up to $5,040.00 in counseling funds.
-The Board will approve funds in stages.
+The Board will approve the allocation of funds in multiple phases.

 If you have medical insurance, all bills must be submitted to insurance first.
 After insurance has processed your bill(s), you may submit it to CVC for consideration of any remaining balance, co-pay or deductible.

-Our counseling policies are extensive and not all of our policies are indicated above.
+Our mental health therapy policies are extensive and not all our policies are indicated above.
 For a more comprehensive understanding of our mental health policies, please call 303-835-5690.

 Lost Wages: